matiasvlevi/Discord-CommandLine/README.md

 # Discord-CommandLine
-Discord-CommandLine is a template of a discord bot, made to simply add custom commands & run CMD commands on the local machine.
+Discord-CommandLine is a template for a discord bot, made to simply add custom commands & run CMD commands on the local machine.

 ### Features
 * Create custom commands for a Discord bot.